julianchurchill/text-adventure/README.md

 Don't forget to drive the development by producing value - the value is game content and this should drive the development of functionality to support it.

+To build first run './config/prepare.sh' to copy the correct resource files and AndroidManifest.xml for the app you want to build.
+Then run 'ant debug' or 'ant release'.

 To run the emulator - run 'android list avd' to get all the configured virtual devices, then 'emulator @<device-name>' to run the chosen device in the emulator.

 Save files are stored on the emulated device under /data/data/com.chewielouie.textadventure/files.
 Run 'adb shell' to get access to the file system.